 There, too, the young warrior grappled with fierce marauders.
 A lion pounced upon one of his father's helpless sheep.
 Without hesitation, the handsome shepherd lad leaped upon the devourer.
-Supernatural strength surged through his being, and he ripped the lion's jaws apart.
+Supernatural strength surged through his being, and he ripped the lion's jaws with the courageous youth.